hms-dbmi/r_testing/README.md

     - Check the R code and package structure for consistency with R's best practices.
     - Run the prior checks against 3 different R versions.
     - Upload R code coverage information to CodeCov
-    - Make new releases on Github when you introduce a tag
     - Send an email if these prior checks fail